30384 - TOURISM, LOCAL IDENTITY AND DESTINATION MANAGEMENT

 This workshop is primarily addressed to CLEACC students.
 Other students interested in attending the course as an elective should have a strong interest in tourism and development.

 The workshop introduces students to the global trends and key economic, socio-cultural and environmental challenges characterizing tourism nowadays.
 It provides an overview of the tourism sector and introduces the competences and tools necessary to manage an increasingly complex and globalized industry where, however, the ability to ground strategies in the unique local identities of tourism places is essential.
 Territorial aspects and issues related to sustainability represent a relevant perspective for understanding tourism.
 Through a mix of theory, case studies, and guest speakers the workshop allows students to directly face the challenges of a very dynamic sector.

 - The key industries of the tourism sector.

 Demand and supply megatrends and challenges:

-- From standardization to personalization of tourism experiences.
+- From standardization to personalization in the hospitality sector.

 - The key role of destinations in tourism.

 At the end of the course student gains an overview of the tourism sector:

 - New and niche tourism segments.